 You could also visit the animals at Reykjavik’s Family Park & Zoo.

-Or there's Hamborgarafabrikkan, one of the most popular burger places in Iceland located just outside the city center at Turninn Höfðatorgi.
+Or there’s Hamborgarafabrikkan, one of the most popular burger places in Iceland located just outside the city centre at Turninn Höfðatorgi.

 Then there are Icelandic hot dogs (pylsur) made from lamb as well as pork which adds a richer flavour.
 These are served with sweet brown mustard, ketchup, raw onions, crunchy deep-fried onions and a parsley mayonnaise.